wdrbdev/Hahow-Backend-Project/README.md

 - README.md: documentation

 ## Third-party Dependency
-- Express: The backend HTTP framework
+- express: The backend HTTP framework
 - axios: To send HTTP request to third-party APIs
 - axios-mock-adapter: Create mock for axios so requests to third-party API is not required during testing.
 - jest: The testing framework